manateelazycat/lsp-bridge/README.md

 - `lsp-bridge-find-def-fallback-function`: When LSP cannot find a definition, you can customize this function for candidate jumping, such as binding the citre function
 - `lsp-bridge-find-ref-fallback-function`: When LSP cannot find a reference, you can customize this function for candidate jumping, such as binding the citre  function
 - `lsp-bridge-find-def-select-in-open-windows`: If this option is turned on, when searching for function definitions, already open windows will be selected instead of switching buffers. disable by default
-- `lsp-bridge-enable-completion-in-string`: Enable completion pop-up within strings, default is off
+- `lsp-bridge-enable-completion-in-string`: Enable completion pop-up within strings, disabled by default, if you only want to show completion popups in strings for certain languages, please customize the option `lsp-bridge-completion-in-string-file-types`
 - `lsp-bridge-enable-completion-in-minibuffer`: Enable pop-completion up in Minibuffer, disabled by default
 - `lsp-bridge-enable-diagnostics`: code diagnostic, enable by default
 - `lsp-bridge-enable-inlay-hint`: inlay hint, disable by default, this option is use for strong type language, such as, Rust